QHarek/RATD/README.md

 - Economics is ready for action
 - Ability system is ready for adding abilities from original

-NEW DEMO WILL BE SOON
+NEW DEMO WILL BE SOON, BELOW IS OLD VERSION

   [![Watch the video](https://img.youtube.com/vi/WpskwpLXnx4/default.jpg)](https://youtu.be/WpskwpLXnx4)
 ### Plans